Thomrl/InstaGet/README.md

 Run the bat file.
 (If you have setup the everyting as I've writen in Setup you can also use windows run (windows button + R) and type in: instaget + have a link copied

 Things you need: Python3.5.
 Python modules: bs4, requests, pyperclip, lxml.

+You can install them in cmd with "pip install [module]"

 Make sure you edit the directories in the code (line 34 and 37) and create the folders where you want the script to download to.